A ‘jealous’ ex-boyfriend, bloody home and missing body: What we know about the Zachariah Anderson murder trial

 A Wisconsin father is currently on trial for the brutal murder of his former partner’s new lover, who he allegedly stalked and beat to death with an object before disposing of his remains.

-Zachariah Anderson, 42, is charged with killing Rosalio Gutierrez Jr, 40, at his apartment in Wood Creek back in May 2020.
+Zachariah Anderson, 42, is charged with killing Rosalio Gutierrez Jr at his apartment in Wood Creek back in May 2020.

 Gutierrez, 40, had been dating Mr Anderson’s former girlfriend Sadie Beacham – with whom the accused killer shares three children.